HACKSAW RIDGE (2016)

 What skillsets did you require for this role?

 Then, how do you design a frame to service that story?
-That means being creative, and using composition, tone, lighting, atmos etc. all to lead the viewers eye, so the story points are told.
-Some shots were all about the environment – the layout, the amount of smoke, debris etc. Others were directly about the characters.
-Some were about both.
-Variety, as they say, is the spice of life and you get a lot of it in this job.
+That means being creative—using composition, tone, lighting, and atmosphere to lead the viewer’s eye so that the story points are effectively told.
+Some shots are all about the environment—the layout, amount of smoke, debris, destruction—while others focus entirely on character emotion.
+Many are a combination of both, requiring balance between epic scope and personal stakes.

-And you need to do all that, while you leave your ego at the door.
-Because you are going to have disagreements with your Supervisor and you can provide options or alternate concepts --but at the end of the day, it’s “chain of command”.
-So even when you don’t agree with the direction being taken, you’ve got to bite the bullet – no pun intended.
+And you need to do all of this while leaving your ego at the door.
+You will have disagreements with your supervisor, and while you can provide options or alternate concepts, at the end of the day, it’s chain of command.
+Even when you don’t fully agree with the direction being taken, you have to bite the bullet—no pun intended—and adapt.

 Any specific examples of shots that were particularly challenging?